 In this blog post I'll describe a recent attempt at using BCA Tables for teaching stoichiometry.
 I discuss the method I used with one introductory chemistry class to teach both the algorithm method and BCA tables to learn more about a technique I've been curious about for a while.

-In this blog post will describe a process I now use for providing specific lab report feedback using an online Comment Bank.
+Revisiting this post from March 2016 - Lowell Thomson describes a process he uses for providing specific lab report feedback using an online Comment Bank.

 In my IB Chemistry class, my seniors were finishing up independent investigations for their Internal Assessment a few weeks ago when something cool happened.
 One of my students was using silver nitrate and potassium chromate for a titration.
 This is notable to the story here because the endpoint is marked by the formation of silver chromate as a precipitate, with a deep reddish color.
 I overhead the student showing his reaction to another student, with both of them commenting on the cool colors involved.